offport/BadUSB/Windows/Payloads/DisableWindowsDefender.md

-## Opening a Powershell as Admin + Diable Windows Defender
+## Opening a Powershell as Admin + Disable Windows Defender
 *Note: only works if no password is required for admin*

     DELAY 2000